zhaoshenzhai/mathwiki/Notes/Group.md

 $$\begin{equation}
     \axigrp[3]'\bf{.}\ \fa g\in G,g\ast i\l(g\r)=e=i\l(g\r)\ast g.
 \end{equation}$$
 We need to verify that all three definitions are equivalent in the sense that they can be constructed from the other.
-Indeed, it suffices to check that the unit element $e$ and inverse elements $g^{-1}$ for each $g\in G$ are unique, for then they may be fixed (as a constant and a unary operation, respectively) and incorporated into the structure of the group itself.
+Indeed, it suffices to check that the identity element $e$ and inverse elements $g^{-1}$ for each $g\in G$ are unique, for then they may be fixed (as a constant and a unary operation, respectively) and incorporated into the structure of the group itself.

 Conversely, the two types of groups defined here reduce to the $\textrm{`}$official$\textrm{'}$ definition by forgetting the $e\textrm{'}$s and the $i\textrm{'}$s; this can be done since they are fixed by construction and hence exist with the desired properties $\axigrp[2]$ and $\axigrp[3]$.
 In more detail, $\axigrp[2]$ holds since $e$ is fixed to begin with and satisfies $\axigrp[2]'$.
 The unary operation $i$ is a function, so $i\l(g\r)$ is defined for all $g\in G$ and may be distinct.
 Thus $\axigrp[3]$ holds with the existential quantifier occurring after fixing $g\in G$.<span style="float:right;">$\blacklozenge$</span>